 Through expressive therapy, we help individuals recognize normal aspects of the grieving or mourning process, cope with the pain associated with the loss, feel supported through the anxiety surrounding life changes that may follow the loss, and develop strategies for seeking support and self-care.

 Trauma Therapy: Trauma is an experience that can create a permanent, significant, psychological impact on a child.
-Children and Adolescents who have experienced trauma or a traumatic event, are not always able to verbalize their feels and instead display negative behaviors that cause them to get into trouble.
+Children and adolescents who have experienced trauma or a traumatic event, are not always able to verbalize their feels and instead display negative behaviors that cause them to get into trouble.
 The focus is not on the behaviors but on the major themes of trauma, fear, terror, worry, hurt, anger, revenge, accountability, safety, power and shifting from victim to survivor thinking.
-We help children to work through the trauma, develop restoration of self and re-connection to community by using art and sensory interventions to help them overcome the traumatic events that took place in their lives.
+We help individuals work through the trauma, develop restoration of self and re-connection to community by using expressive therapy and mindfulness to help individuals overcome the traumatic events that took place in their lives.